 Different types of paddles have different types of guards, some have normal dripping guards while others have heavy-duty rings.

 If you don’t want to get wet during kayaking then you should keep this factor in mind.

-Sometimes paddle may slip through your hand and what would happen if paddle doesn’t float?
-Yes, the paddle would be lost into the water and if you don’t have any spare paddles with you-you're stuck in wilderness facing your worst nightmare.
+Sometimes paddle may slip through your hand and what would happen if the paddle doesn’t float?
+Yes, the paddle would be lost into the water and if you don’t have any spare paddles with you-you're stuck in the wilderness facing your worst nightmare.

-So, you need your paddle to float to avoid this nightmare like situation.
+So, you need your paddle to float to avoid this nightmare-like situation.
 To ensure this feature dripping guards are installed.
 Again, as told above, different companies come with different qualities.
 So yeah don’t ignore this and must consider this factor while purchasing the paddle.

 Color of the kayak paddle

-While under normal circumstances color of kayak paddle doesn’t really matter, but if you’re kayaking in some sort of wilderness, you may want to give it a read.
+While under normal circumstances color of the kayak paddle doesn’t really matter, but if you’re kayaking in some sort of wilderness, you may want to give it a read.

 Frequently Asked Questions About Kayak Paddles

 If you have made it to the conclusion, then we hope you have made your mind which kayak paddle you’re going to purchase or at least have narrowed down your choices.
-Every kayak paddle has its benefits and cons, now it’s up to you decide which factor matters to you and which is not significant.
+Every kayak paddle has its benefits and cons, now it’s up to you to decide which factor matters to you and which is not significant.
 This is all from our side, let us know if you think this was helpful for you in the comment section.